Saminraiyan12/NestFrames-Backend/README.md

 1. **MongoDB Database**: Make sure you have access to a MongoDB instance:
    - Use a **local MongoDB server** (default connection string: `mongodb://localhost:27017/nestframes`)
    - Or use **MongoDB Atlas** (cloud-based MongoDB service) by creating a database and obtaining your connection string.
+2. **AWS Credentials**: To enable AWS S3 image uploads, you need to configure your AWS credentials:
+   - Create an IAM user in AWS with the appropriate permissions for S3.
+   - Obtain your **AWS Access Key ID** and **AWS Secret Access Key**.

-2. **Create the `.env` File**: In the root directory of the project, create a `.env` file with the following environment variables:
+3. **Create the `.env` File**: In the root directory of the project, create a `.env` file with the following environment variables:

 - `MONGO_URI`: The URI for your MongoDB database.
 If you're using MongoDB Atlas, this will be the connection string provided by Atlas.
 - `JWT_SECRET`: A secret key for signing JWT tokens.
 You should replace `your_secret_key` with a strong and unique key.
-- `NODE_ENV`: Set to `development` for local development or `production` when deploying to production.
-- `PORT`: The port where the backend server will run.
-By default, it's set to `5000`, but you can change it as needed.
+- `AWS_ACCESS_KEY_ID`: Your AWS Access Key ID for accessing AWS services.
+- `AWS_SECRET_ACCESS_KEY`: Your AWS Secret Access Key for accessing AWS services.

 3. **Install Dependencies**: After setting up the `.env` file, run the following command to install the project dependencies: